 Visual Distracted Driving

 Regardless of the cause, the results of visual distracted driving can be fatal.
-Because drivers have to be aware of the rapidly changing road conditions, keeping their eyes on the road is crucial.
+Because drivers must be aware of the rapidly changing road conditions, keeping their eyes on the road is crucial.

 Texting While Driving